haczkk/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • Shopping Cart System Finished.

+# Problem

+• Encountered a problem with negative stocks.

 # Ai Usage in This Project

 • “Why am I getting an error with my variable not being declared?"